Let’s be honest, we often get asked to improve a survey when we don’t have time to read an entire survey book.

 These resources are free

-These resources are free for you to use and share, under a Creative Commons license.
-This mean: please credit me and say where you got them from.
+These resources are free for you to use and share, under a Creative Commons license which asks you to credit me and say where you got them from.

 If you find them valuable, please consider: